jocelyn4112/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

-Please use Climate Data II for Part I and AppCode2.py for part II Thanks!
+Please use Climate Data II for Part I and AppCode2.py for Part II Thanks!